^

 Interactions with other drugs

-Because of the increased risk of developing negative symptoms, use of Teicoplanin with caution is necessary for people who use it in combination with ototoxic or nephrotoxic medicines (eg, cyclosporine with aminoglycosides, and in addition amphotericin B with furosemide).
+Due to the increased risk of developing negative symptoms, Teicoplanin should be used with caution in people who use it in combination with ototoxic or nephrotoxic medications (for example, cyclosporine with aminoglycosides, as well as amphotericin B with furosemide).

 Storage conditions